 The Covid-19 lock-down began with me watching Midnight Diner.
 It is a Japanese anthology TV series directed by Joji Matsuoka.
 The show is about a late-night diner in Shinjuku called "Meshiya" (Midnight Diner).
 It's chef is simply known as "Master" to his customers.
-This show got my attention, and I felt I had to try some of the recipes ideas I saw in the show.
+This show got my attention, and I felt I had to try some of the Midnight Diner recipes I saw in the show.

 My Review of Midnight Diner